Brave Kid

 I threw my pencils and jumped outside.
 My neighbors already left me, “they were so impatient,” I mumbled.

 My study buddy was so focused on doing her assignments and she was grade conscious so my mother always pushed me to stay at their home and befriended her.
-I didn’t like to study with other kids, it sucks for me.
+I didn't like to study with other kids, it sucks for me.
+I preferred to invent my formula, derive my solutions then boom, have the exact answer.
+It was a magic trick that sometimes succeed but most of the time failed when it comes to numbers.

 One thing I like the most was fixing old magazines, papers, and books.
 I would arrange it all on my study table while pretending an old intelligent lady.
 I still couldn’t read but I was imagining stories in my head while browsing the pictures.
 I like the aroma of the pages as I turned each one of them.